Frequently Asked Questions

 Any source that can be screenshotted: Instagram posts, Pinterest pins, food blogs, cookbook pages, handwritten recipes, Facebook posts, TikTok screenshots, or any website.

-How does AI meal planning work?
+How does the plate builder work?

 Can I share with family members?